Light Relief® Articles

 Understanding How Infrared Healing Light Works

 The topic of infrared healing light is a somewhat controversial one.
-There are an awful lot of people out there who will tell you that light therapy is nothing more than a sham to part you and your hard-earned money.
+There are an awful lot of people out there who will tell you that light therapy is nothing more than a sham to part you from your hard-earned money.
 But the fact is, doctors have been using various light therapy techniques for decades.
 Simply because the technology has now found its way to the home market as a pain management system that you can self-administer doesn’t mean that it’s suddenly no longer viable.
 Here are some facts about infrared healing light and how it can work to alleviate pain.

 The Difference Between Infrared Healing Light and Ultraviolet Light